PayBy/botim-money-docs/docs/1_General/integration-guide.md

   - Description of this code.
 View the <a href="/docs/response-code">Response Code</a> section to see all possible results.

 - **traceCode** <span style={{color:" #7d8793"}}>String</span>
-  - Internal PayBy identifier used to locate errors.
+  - Internal Botim Money Business identifier used to locate errors.

 ## Build Your Integration